Query far and wide

 Yes, absolutely.
 Avoid any agents who say that they do not accept simultaneous submissions.
-Why?
-Because that is spectacularly unfair.
+That is spectacularly unfair.
 Are they really expecting you to wait around for them to respond and not query other agents?
 It’s exactly like applying for a job – you wouldn’t just apply for one and not others.
 Not only would that drastically lengthen your timeline, it weakens your leverage (remember, multiple agent interest is to your advantage).

 Keep a record

 When I was querying, I created a super-duper multi-colored spreadsheet, along with a table measuring stats for requests, active queries, rejections, pending, defunct, total sent, and % success rate.
 This was a logical, practical way for me to process the numbers.
 It helps you to strategize your queries rather than adopting a scattergun approach.
 Never underestimate the power of excellent admin.